northstowekarate/northstowekarate.github.io/training/fees/index.md

 ---
-title: Training, Membership and Grading Fees | Northstowe Karate Club
+title: Training, Membership and Grading Fees
 layout: base.njk
 description: Your first lesson is always free, then you pay per session.
 You'll also need to join the Japan Karate Association to continue training on a regular basis.
 date: "git Last Modified"